MuntasirHossain/AI-Learning-Roadmap/README.md

 ## Programming:
 2. Python:
    - Strings, Integers
    - List
    - Dictionary
    - Recursion
        + There are three steps in recurstion:
              * Divide big problem into small and simple problems
              * Find a base condition with simple answer
              * Return or roll back answer for base condition to solve all sub problems
 3. Data Structure in Python:
    - Stack
    - Queue
    - Tree
        * General Tree
        * Binary Tree
        * Binary Search Tree
           + Build a Tree
           + Add Child Node
           + Traversal: In Order, Pre Order, Post Order
           + Search for a value
           + Determine tree depth
           + Find the maximum and minimum value
           + Delete a value from a tree
    - Graph

 ## Framework for Web Developement:
 1. Laravel:
    - Laravel Basics
    - Frontend
    - Backend

+## Version Control System:
+1. Git
+   - Basics of git
+   - Commands:
+     + Add
+     + Commit
+     + Push
+     + Pull